Naval mine: World War II

 The cruiser HMS Belfast is just one example of a ship that was struck by a magnetic mine during this time.
-On 21 November 1939, a mine broke her keel, which damaged her engine and boiler rooms, as well as injuring 46 men, with one man later dying from his injuries.
+On 21 November 1939, a mine broke her keel, which damaged her engine and boiler rooms, as well as injuring 46 men, one later died from his injuries.
 She was towed to Rosyth for repairs.
 Incidents like this resulted in many of the boats that sailed to Dunkirk being degaussed in a marathon four-day effort by degaussing stations.

 The Allies and Germany deployed acoustic mines in World War II, against which even wooden-hulled ships (in particular minesweepers) remained vulnerable.
 Japan developed sonic generators to sweep these; the gear was not ready by war's end.
 The primary method Japan used was small air-delivered bombs.
 This was profligate and ineffectual; used against acoustic mines at Penang, 200 bombs were needed to detonate just 13 mines.

 The Germans developed a pressure-activated mine and planned to deploy it as well, but they saved it for later use when it became clear the British had defeated the magnetic system.
-The U.S. also deployed these, adding "counters" which would allow a variable number of ships to pass unharmed before detonating.
+The US also deployed these, adding "counters" which would allow a variable number of ships to pass unharmed before detonating.
 This made them a great deal harder to sweep.

 Mining campaigns could have devastating consequences.
-The U.S. effort against Japan, for instance, closed major ports, such as Hiroshima, for days, and by the end of the Pacific War had cut the amount of freight passing through Kobe–Yokohama by 90%.
+The US effort against Japan, for instance, closed major ports, such as Hiroshima, for days, and by the end of the Pacific War had cut the amount of freight passing through Kobe–Yokohama by 90%.

-When the war ended, more than 25,000 U.S.-laid mines were still in place, and the Navy proved unable to sweep them all, limiting efforts to critical areas.
+When the war ended, more than 25,000 US-laid mines were still in place, and the Navy proved unable to sweep them all, limiting efforts to critical areas.
 After sweeping for almost a year, in May 1946, the Navy abandoned the effort with 13,000 mines still unswept.
 Over the next thirty years, more than 500 minesweepers (of a variety of types) were damaged or sunk clearing them.

-The U.S. began adding delay counters to their magnetic mines in June 1945.
+The US began adding delay counters to their magnetic mines in June 1945.